sarajoshi/JavaFX/README.md

 # JavaFX
-A collection of projects using JavaFX
+A collection of small individual projects using JavaFX